TehhX/TehhX/README.md

 * [Sirtet](https://github.com/TehhX/Sirtet): A tetris clone made with Java.

 ## Other Things in my Profile Repository
-* Style guides for different languages
+* Style guides for different languages (I couldn't find a common existing style that matched mine)
 * Empty space